bigskysoftware/htmx/www/content/essays/codin-dirty.md

 and you can kick out to raw SQL when you need to without much fuss.

 But that's not all the Active Record objects are good at: they also provide excellent functionality for building HTML in the [view layer](https://guides.rubyonrails.org/action_view_overview.html) of Rails.
-Now, they don't include *view specific* pieces of functionality, but they do offer functionality that is very useful on the view side, such as providing and API to retrieve error messages, even at the field level.
+They don't include *HTML specific* functionality, but they do offer functionality that is useful on the view side, such as providing and API to retrieve error messages, even at the field level.

 When you are writing Ruby on Rails applications you simply pass your Active Record instances out to the view.

-Compare this with a more factored implementation, where validation errors are handled as their own "concern".
+Compare this with a more heavily factored implementation, where validation errors are handled as their own "concern".
 Now you need to pass (or at least access) two different things in order to properly generate your HTML.
 It's not uncommon in the Java community to adopt the [DTO](https://www.baeldung.com/java-dto-pattern) pattern and have another set of objects entirely distinct from the ORM layer that is passed out to the view.

 I like the Active Record approach.
 It may not be properly [separating concerns](https://en.wikipedia.org/wiki/Separation_of_concerns)